jasonswett/exosuit/README.md

 - Exosuit's command-line interface should be intuitive.
 When things go wrong, helpful, intuitive error messages should be provided.
 - Exosuit should help make AWS management easier, but when I want to, I should be able to manage my AWS infrastructure directly.

+## Getting started

+See the [Getting Started with Exosuit](https://github.com/jasonswett/exosuit/wiki/Getting-Started-with-Exosuit) page for installation and usage instructions.

 ## Development status

 As of this writing (September 2019), Exosuit is only at the idea stage.
 I've written a tiny, tiny amount of code for it.
 You can feel free to try to take it for a spin but you should set your expectations very low.